JJHPhoto/self_taught_programmer/README.md

 ## Day 5

 Switching langague to be more in line with my folders but leaving old 'thoughs' idea for ref.
 Still working through the Functions chapter.

+## Day 6

+Going to try to finish the challenges today.
+Realizing from the answers that I'm still not grasping some concepts.
+Trying to not be frustrated as I'm cramming these in last minute but it is disappointing where I'm at.

+Totally mashed up the idea of Challenge 6.
+Oh well.
+Live and learn.
+Pitter patter!